kubermatic/docs/content/kubermatic/main/architecture/support-policy/_index.en.md

 KKP follows the Kubernetes release model and cycle, though for practical reasons releases are a bit delayed to ensure compatibility with Kubernetes.
-In general, the latest three minor versions of KKP are supported, i.e. 2.22, 2.21 and 2.20.
+In general, the latest three minor versions of KKP are supported.
 With the release of a new minor KKP version, support for the oldest supported KKP version is dropped.

 ## Release Cycle